trinhlai252/Machine-Learning-by-Python-Churn-Predict-Analysis/README.md

 ## II.
 Business question
 An ecommerce firm is initiating a project aimed at predicting chunrned users in order to offer potential promotions.
 The accompanying dataset provided by the company (churn_predict.csv) will be employed to address the following questions
 * Build the Machine Learning model for predicting churned users. (fine tuning)
-* Based on the behaviors of churned users, the company would like to offer some special promotions for them.
-Please segment these churned users into groups.
-What are the differences between groups?
 ## III.
 Dataset
 <table>
         <tr>